avrilcoghlan/vibriowatch/docs/source/haiti.rst

 * `What is the predicted serogroup of the H22 isolate?
 (Quel est le sérogroupe prédit de l’isolat H22?)`_
 * `Does H22 belong to the pandemic lineage of Vibrio cholerae?
 (Le H22 appartient-il à la lignée pandémique de Vibrio cholerae?)`_.
 * `What are the closest relatives of H22 among published Vibrio cholerae genomes?
 (Quels sont les plus proches parents de H22 parmi les génomes de Vibrio cholerae publiés?)`_.
-* `What can we say about the origins of the Haiti 2022 outbreak, based on the H22 genome?`_
+* `What can we say about the origins of the Haiti 2022 outbreak, based on the H22 genome?
+(Que pouvons-nous dire sur les origines de l’épidémie d’Haïti de 2022, sur la base du génome de l’isolat H22?)`_
 * `Reflections on the Haiti 2022 case study`_

 The Haiti 2022 outbreak (L'épidémie d'Haïti en 2022)